Skip to main content

 TL;DR

 Loan-to-Value (LTV) is the ratio of your debt to the value of your BTC collateral.
 At 70% LTV the system sends a margin call email.
-At 80% LTV it runs a partial liquidation to bring LTV back to 65%, applying a 2% fee on the BTC sold.
-If the BTC that would be returned to you after covering the debt would be below USDT 200, the loan goes straight to full liquidation.
+At 80% LTV it runs a partial liquidation to bring LTV back to 65%, plus a 2% liquidation fee calculated on the BTC effectively liquidated and deducted from the liquidation proceeds.
+If after covering the debt the BTC that would be returned to you would be below USDT 200, the loan goes straight to full liquidation.
 If proceeds don’t cover the full debt in an extreme event, Roxom absorbs the shortfall.
 You are never left with residual debt.

 Quick facts